National Institute of Technology, Tiruchirappalli: Clubs and Societies

 NIT Trichy has over 35 student groups spanning a variety of interests, including cultural, social and professional groups, student publications and recreational groups.
 Undergraduate students participate in one of three national programmes in their first year: the National Cadet Corps, the National Sports Organisation or the National Service Scheme.

 The college is a host to many academic societies both national and international.
 These societies organize several workshops, seminars and guest lectures by eminent personalities in their respective fields, from time to time.
 They are also responsible for providing opportunities for students to take part in various international events too.
 The academic society includes IEEE, ACM, ISA and SAE.

+NIT Trichy is home to prominent multidisciplinary competition teams, notably Orbit NITT and Force Hyperloop.
+Orbit NITT serves as the institute's official rocketry team.
+Representing the college in global aerospace engineering competitions like the Latin American Space Challenge (LASC), the team has notably developed its own student-made rocket motor.
+Meanwhile, Force Hyperloop is a research and development team dedicated to advancing next-generation transit technology.
+The team develops functional hyperloop pod prototypes and competes internationally, participating in events such as the European Hyperloop Week and the Global Hyperloop Competition.

 The two computing groups are the Delta Force and Spider.
 The Delta Force is an active group of developers and programmers who are responsible for the maintenance of the institute website and the development, administration, and updating of most of the content on the institute intranet.
 The Spider group offers various services such as organizing various courses (c language, web designing etc.), blog hosting, providing short message services and now even the facility to check train reservation status.